geops/tree-app/README.md

 Data for tree type projections is provided as a [CSV file](./data/projections.csv) and needs to be converted into JSON to be usable by the library.

 1. Install Yarn and Docker Compose.
-2. Run transformation: `yarn run database:transform`
+2. Run transformation: `yarn run data:transform`

 ## Bugs